Related Links

 Abstract

 Skateboarder alert: Extreme performance needed in this project.
-Dude, you can cruise and carve while you investigate which skateboard wheels produce the fastest (and slowest) rides on your terrain in these experiments.
+You can cruise and carve while you investigate which skateboard wheels produce the fastest (and slowest) rides on your terrain in these experiments.
 You pick the wheels and design the tests you think will produce the most extreme results for speed and turns.
 Do this project and you can work on your ride and learn some science about the speed, spin, and design of skateboard wheels.

 Objective